-See "About incremental backups of virtual machines" on page 83.
+See "About incremental backups of virtual machines" on page 84.

-Click the Clients tab to select the virtual machines to back up.

-The options for selecting virtual machines are as follows:

-Select manually, and click New
+9 Click the Clients tab to select the virtual machines to back up.
+The options for selecting virtual machines are as follows: Select manually, and click New.
 The Browse for VMware Virtual Machines screen appears.
-You can type the host name in the Enter the VMware hostname field, or click Browse and select virtual machine.
+You can type the host name in the Enter the VMware hostname field, or click Browse and select virtual machine .
 Note: The Backup Selections tab is set to ALL_LOCAL_DRIVES.
 Individual drives cannot be specified.

-Select automatically through VMware Intelligent Policy query

-With this option, NetBackup can automatically select virtual machines for backup based on the filtering criteria that you enter.
-The following topics explain how to specify the criteria:

-See "About automatic virtual machine selection for NetBackup for VMware" on page 86.

-See "Configuring automatic virtual machine selection" on page 95.

-Note: The Backup Selections tab is filled in with the filtering rules from the guery.
-NetBackup uses the ALL LOCAL DRIVES directive to back up the virtual machines.

-Enable vCloud Director integration

-Enables backup of the virtual machines that reside in a vCloud environment.
+See "Browse for VMware Virtual Machines" on page 76.
+Select automatically through VMware With this option, NetBackup can automatically select virtual machines for backup based on the filtering criteria that you enter.
+The following topics explain how to specify the criteria: Intelligent Policy query See "About automatic virtual machine selection for NetBackup for VMware" on page 87.
+4 See "Configuring automatic virtual machine selection" on page 97.
+Note: The Backup Selections tab is filled in with the filtering rules from the query.
+NetBackup uses the ALL_LOCAL_DRIVES directive to back up the virtual machines.
+Enable vCloud Director integration Enables backup of the virtual machines that reside in a vCloud environment.
 Requires the automatic selection of virtual machines.
 With this option, the policy selects for backup only the virtual machines that vCloud manages: it skips the virtual machines that are not in vCloud.

-See "About NetBackup for vCloud Director" on page 211.

-NetBackup host to perform automatic virtual machine selection

-This host discovers virtual machines and automatically selects them for backup based on the query rules.

-See "About automatic virtual machine selection for NetBackup for VMware" on page 86.

-Note: The Install Software option is for installing NetBackup client software on trusting UNIX clients.
+See "About NetBackup for vCloud Director" on page 232.
+NetBackup host to perform automatic This host discovers virtual machines and automatically selects them for backup based on the query rules. virtual machine selection See "About automatic virtual machine selection for NetBackup for VMware" on page 87.
+Note: The Install Software option is for installing NetBackup client software Note: The motal of ware option is to installing Netbackup client software on trusting UNIX clients.
 This option does not apply to virtual machines.